Cerne17/median/README.md

 npx prisma init
 ```
 This command creates the `schema.prisma` file.
 This is the main configuration file that will contain our database schema.
 This command also creates the `.env` file in our project.
-This file is never uploaded to online repositories, thus, we will create a `.env.example` file with dummie values to emulate a real `.env`.
+This file is never uploaded to online repositories, thus, we will create a `.env.example` file with dummy values to emulate a real `.env`.

 ### 4.2.1.
 The Prisma Syntax:
 - Data source: Specifies the database connection.
 The default configuration to this project describes that the database provider is PostgreSQL and the db connection string is found under the `DATABASE_URL` environment variable.